 To keep your birdhouse working well, you need a regular maintenance and monitoring plan.
 This plan should include cleaning, safety checks, and watching for signs of predators.
 By doing this, you create a safe space for birds, using smart birdhouse security and techniques to keep predators out.

 Keeping your birdhouse clean is key.
 It stops debris and harmful germs from building up.
 A clean birdhouse is vital for the health of the birds and keeps your birdhouse secure.
-Studies show18 that birdhouses with guards have 6.7% more successful nests than those without, proving the need for birdhouse protection.
+Studies show that birdhouses with guards have 6.7% more successful nests than those without, proving the need for birdhouse protection.

 Monitoring your birdhouse is also important.
 Look out for signs of predators like raccoons, cats, or snakes.
 These signs include damage to the birdhouse or nests, and predators seen around.
 Being quick to act helps protect the birds and keeps your birdhouse effective, using smart security and protection methods.
-Data19 shows that raccoons and other predators can harm nests, often at night.
+Data shows that raccoons and other predators can harm nests, often at night.

 Some important things to watch for when checking your birdhouse include: